BFemish/AutomateTerminal/readme.md

 This is a automated terminal which takes a voice commands from user and perform the task.

-here is the project link : https://youtu.be/q2ZVndN1yxo
+here is the project video link : https://youtu.be/q2ZVndN1yxo

 ## Required packages